 logtalk_compile(File, Flags) logtalk_compile(Files, Flags)

-files using a list of compiler flags.
-The Logtalk source file name
+list of compiler flags.
+The Logtalk source file name extension (by default,

-compiler flags, please see Compiler flags in the User
+of the available compiler flags, please see the Compiler flags

-When this predicate is called from the top-level, relative source file paths are resolved using the current working directory.
+When this predicate is called from the top-level interpreter, relative source file paths are resolved using the current working directory.
 When the calls are made from a source file, relative source file paths are resolved by default using the source file directory (unless a relative_to flag is passed).

 The compiler flags specified in the second argument only apply to the files listed in the first argument.
 Notably, if you are compiling a loader file, the flags only apply to the loader file itself.